ibm-cloud-docs/watsonxdata/metadata_serv_ov.md

 For information about using AWS EMR for Spark, see [Using AWS EMR for Spark use case](watsonxdata?topic=watsonxdata-spark-emr).

-For information about working with Apache Hudi catalogm, [see Working with Apache Hudi catalog](watsonxdata?topic=watsonxdata-hudi_ext_sp).
+For information about working with Apache Hudi catalog, [see Working with Apache Hudi catalog](watsonxdata?topic=watsonxdata-hudi_ext_sp).